-- Data: The source data has been updated for the following technologies: CCGTs, all CCS technologies, Nuclear, Onshore Wind > 5MW, Wave, Tidal Stream Shallow and large scale ground-mounted solar PV.
-Data sources are listed in Table 1. - Hurdle Rates: where technology specific hurdle rates have been used, these have been updated to match those used in the draft Delivery Plan analysis (July 2013).
-Further details can be found in Annex 3. - Fuel Prices: DECC 2013 fossil fuel price projections have been used.
-Biomass conversion fuel price assumptions have been updated to reflect 100% imports. - Heat Revenues: heat revenues for all CHP technologies have been updated to reflect the latest published fuel and carbon price assumptions.
+- Data: The source data has been updated for CCGT technologies.
+Data sources are listed in Table 1. - Hurdle Rates: where technology specific hurdle rates have been used, these have been updated to match those used in the December Delivery Plan analysis.
+Further details can be found in Annex 3. - Inflation Factors: Adjustments have been made to update figures to mid-2012 prices and for latest forecasts of inflation where required. - Learning profiles have been updated for offshore wind to match the cost reduction profiles in the December Delivery Plan analysis.